ljpengelen/performant-bank/README.md

 | :undertow-sync  | Undertow   | 1                         |
 | :undertow-async | Undertow   | 3                         |

-Running the app using Jetty requires the profile `:jetty9` or `:jetty11` to be active.
+Running the app using Jetty requires the alias `:jetty9` or `:jetty11` to be active.
+On the command line, start the app using Jetty 9 and a single-arity handler by executing `SERVER_TYPE=:jetty-sync clojure -X:jetty9:run`.
+You need to take this into account when building a JAR too, if you want to build a JAR that supports either version of Jetty.
+For example, execute `clojure -T:build clean && clojure -T:build uber :aliases "(:jetty9)"` to create an uberjar that supports Jetty 9.